drag

 A post shared by OATS (@oatsthelabel)

 Oats the Label is a Naarm-based brand that crafts romantic and versatile womenswear.
-Working from their local studio, designer Bridie Davey and her mother have attracted attention from a slew of Melbourne creatives.
+Working from their local studio, designer Bridie Davey and her mother have attracted the attention of a slew of Melbourne creatives.
 The mother-daughter duo has designed a beautiful selection of clothing, including the beloved Pop Top collection which is an FJ favourite thanks to its bold, feminine aesthetic.

 @oatsthelabel